 • Since the early colonists had never heard of a fork, the first Thanksgiving meal was mostly eaten hand-to-mouth.

-• Buckled hats, which didn't become fashionable until decades later, weren't worn by the early pilgrims.
-(They probably would have considered them too frilly, anyway.)
+• Early pilgrims didn't wear buckled hats.
+They really didn't become fashionable until decades later, and pilgrims probably would have considered them too "frilly" anyway.

-• Men were the only ones to actually partake in the first Thanksgiving feast in Plymouth.
-The women and children cooked and served.
+• Men were the only ones to really enjoy the first Thanksgiving feast in Plymouth.
+Back in the day, women and children cooked and served.

 Thanksgiving Through the Years

 In the midst of the Civil War, Abe Lincoln declared Thanksgiving a national holiday.